 Our Top Picks

 The TRUArt Stage 1 wood-burning tool has two temperature settings, allowing you to choose between 15W for soft materials and 30W for heavier woods.
-It’s lightweight and has a comfortable nonslip rubber handle, so beginners can practice their craft for long periods without fatiguing.
+It’s lightweight and has a comfortable nonslip rubber handle, so beginners can practice their craft for long periods without tiring.

-The Walnut Hollow Creative Wire Tip Woodburner Tool offers convenience and capability in one package.
+The Walnut Hollow Creative Woodburner Wire Tip Tool offers convenience and capability in one package.
 This tool’s power converter has a built-in tool stand and an adjustable temperature range between 600 and 1,000 degrees, despite a relatively low 12W of power.
-It comes with a drawing point, universal shading point, ball point, and a rounded shading point, to cover most beginner tasks.
+It comes with a drawing point, universal shading point, ball point, and a rounded shading point to cover most beginner tasks.

 The standout feature of the Walnut Hollow Creative Woodburner is its quick-change wire nibs.
 Using the included tweezers, you can pull hot points out of the tool and push new ones back in without loosening and tightening any fittings.

 - Great for beginners